lxsllvn/spruceGBS/05_angsd_param_sweep/README.md

 ## Minimum base quality (`-minQ`)

-Our dataset includes libraries sequenced on the HiSeq and NovaSeq.
-We attempted to mitigate platform differences during read quality control, but identifying an appropriate minimum base quality must account for three important differences:
+Our dataset includes libraries sequenced on the HiSeq and NovaSeq platforms.
+While read QC mitigates some platform differences, a minimum base quality threshold must consider:
 1. **2- vs. 4-channel chemistry**.
 Unlike the Hiseq, where each base has its own dye, NovaSeq bases are encoded by combinations of two dyes, and low-quality or missing bases are often called as a G.
 2. **Binned vs. continuous Q‐scores**.
-The HiSeq reports continuous Phred scores, whereas the Novoseq collapses Q scores in two eight discrete bins.
+The HiSeq reports continuous Phred scores, whereas the Novoseq collapses Q scores into eight discrete bins.
 As a result, the same reported Q score does not necessarily indicate the same error probability.
 3. **Underlying error spectra**.
 Platforms differ in both the type of sequencing errors they produce and the context of these errors.
 Hiseq reads show pronounced cycle-dependent quality drop-offs and errors tend to cluster in just a few sequence contexts (e.g. [Minoche et al. 2011](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2011-12-11-r112)).
 NovaSeq reads are enriched for poly-g artifacts as a result of their 2-channel chemistry, but other error rates tend to be more uniform across sequence contexts (e.g. [Ma et al. 2019](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1659-6)).

 In addition, samples differ in the quality and amount of their starting DNA.
-Degraded DNA may show more deamination artefacts and lower per‐base quality, and the minimum Q must balance false positives against the risk of exacerbating library-specific missingness.
+Degraded DNA may show more deamination artefacts and lower base qualities, and the minimum Q must balance false positives against the risk of exacerbating library-specific missingness.

 ## Minimum mapping quality (`-minMapQ`)

 The *Picea* nuclear genome is > 70% TEs, and while the GBS protocol enriches the non-repetitive fraction of the genome, this presents a problem for ensuring that reads mapping to the same coordinates actually originated from the same place in the genome.
-Our dataset spans at least diverged populations, whereas the reference assembly originates from a single tree in central Sweden.
+Our dataset spans at least three diverged populations, whereas the reference assembly originates from a single tree in central Sweden.
 Reads from diverged populations can have systematically lower MQs, even if they are correctly mapped to their homologs in the reference.
 The choice of minimum mapping qualities must therefore balance against spurious alleles without systematically reducing coverage and biasing allele frequencies in non-reference populations.

 ## Base alignment quality (`-baq`) model